refgenie/refgenomes.databio.org/scripts/brickyard_download/README.md

 - .looper.yaml -> for running main set of initially curated files (human)
 - .looper_ncbi_38.yaml -> only hg38 samples acquired from NCBI
 - .looper_mm.yaml -> initial mouse set
-- .looper_local.yaml -> for files that could not be downloaded with the original pipeline but were instead manually downloaded (e.g. via web browser on HPC) and then processed (human)
+- .looper_local.yaml -> for files that could not be downloaded with the original pipeline but were instead manually downloaded (e.g. via web browser on HPC) and then processed (Homo sapiens)
+- .looper_local_mm.yaml -> for files that could not be downloaded with the original pipeline but were instead manually downloaded (e.g. via web browser on HPC) and then processed (Mus musculus)
 - .looper_ensembl -> only Ensembl hg38 samples
+- .looper_ena -> ENA files that require a slightly different download pipeline (Homo sapiens)
+- .looper_ena_mm -> ENA files that require a slightly different download pipeline (Mus musculus)

 #### Example commands to run on HPC: